Search Google or Type a URL : What’s the Better Approach?

 The URL is the link that appears in the address bar or search box when you visit a website.

-All you have to do is type the URL into the browser’s address bar, which is now called Omnibox and hit Enter.
+All you have to do is type the URL into the browser’s address bar, which is now called the Omnibox, and hit Enter.
 It will reopen as long as the website is still up and running.

 Unlike the Google search option, where you could not even see the website you want in the search results because it was not rated highly in the search engine optimization index, this is a simple way to acquire access to any website you desire.